allenai/Break/explore.md

 <div>
   <p class="note">
-    <i>Return me the total citations of papers in the VLDB conference before 2005.</i>
+    Return me the total citations of papers in the VLDB conference before 2005.
   </p>
 </div>